DanielRudCallesen/SecureMessaging/README.md

      Username: bob
      Password: password123
      ```

+## Features

+- Real-time messaging using SignalR
+- End-to-end encryption using AES-256
+- Secure key exchange using Diffie-Hellman
+- Message integrity verification using HMAC
+- Simple user authentication (Users stored in a list rather than Database)

+- All messages are encrypted/decrypted client-side
+- Server never sees decrypted message content
+- Secure key exchange between users
+- Message integrity verification
+- Protection against message tampering

+## How it works

+1. Users authenticate with the server
+2. When a chat is initiated:
+   - A secure key exchange is performed using Diffie-Hellman
+   - A shared secret is established between the users
+   - Messages are encrypted using AES-256 before transmission
+   - Messages are verified using HMAC for integrity
+3. The server acts only as a message relay
+4. All cryptographic operations happen client-side

 5. Known Bugs
    - Bug 1:
    - Currently if you have logged in on both users, decide to logout with both.